Where to Start?

 What is Information Literacy

-Text from Association of College and Research Libraries, and American Library Association.
-Information Literacy Competency Standards for Higher Education.
-Chicago, IL: ACRL, 2000
+Text from Association of College and Research Libraries.
+Framework for Information Literacy for Higher Education.
+Chicago, IL: ACRL, 2015